nttmcp/Compute.Api.Powershell/Supplemental/README.md

 Credentials passed in the -cred parameter are obtained using the `Get-Credential` Powershell cmdlet.
 The object returned by `Get-Credential` can be passed using the -cred parameter.

-*Please note this Cmdlet and related script are valid as of API v2.12.*
+*Please note this cmdlet and related script are valid as of API v2.12.*